×

 3 December 2018

-The trouble, in his view, is that producers from everywhere persist in asking for something that doesn’t exist.
-And voice-over talents are left in the dark about how they should respond to a VO request which calls only for “neutral English.”
+Producers everywhere persist in asking for something that doesn’t exist.
+Leaving voice-over talents in the dark about how they should respond to a request which calls only for ‘Neutral English’.

-Strikwerda’s solution is to abandon neutrality: “Make a bold choice, rather than focusing on neutralizing your accent.
+Strikwerda’s solution is to abandon neutrality, “Make a bold choice, rather than focusing on neutralising your accent.
 Make your demo absolutely unforgettable.
-Clients don’t always know what they want until they hear it. […]
+Clients don’t always know what they want until they hear it.

 As we wrote in the previous post of this series, although there is strictly speaking no such thing as a neutral accent when we enter that “uncanny valley” where the holy grail of neutrality is said to lie, unexpected magic can happen.
 To see this, we must pause to remember a giant of voice-over, who passed away late in 2018.